kittee/butterflies/README.md

 ###Untested:
 - Safari (Windows)
 - Opera (Windows)
-- Anything else not explicitly listed in the "Good", "Eh", and "Blech" sections
+- Anything else not explicitly listed in the "Good" sections

 ##The Future of Lydia Butterfly